loris-verga/TheDualityOfSimilarity/_includes/intro.md

     <li><b>p &lt; 0.05</b></li>
   </ul>
   <p>
-    The sign and significance mirror the embedding findings, but the strength is even weaker.
+    The sign and significance mirror the embedding findings, but the strength is even weaker.  <br>
-    Here, stylometric distance shows an <b>almost non-existent</b> linear relationship with link sentiment.
+    Here, stylometric distance shows an <b>almost non-existent</b> linear relationship with link sentiment.  <br>
     While statistically detectable, it is far too small to matter in practice.
   </p>
 </div>

 <div id="psychological_sentiment">
-  {% include basic_plots/mean_psycho_cosine_dist_across_groups_of_link_sentiment.html %}
   <p>
-    We now extend our analysis to a third dimension: <b>psychological distance</b>, a metric capturing how differently two communities express emotions, attitudes, and evaluative language.
+    We now extend our analysis to a third dimension: <b>psychological distance</b>, a metric capturing how differently two communities express emotions, attitudes, and evaluative language.  <br>
     As before, we begin by comparing distance values across the two sentiment groups.
   </p>

+  {% include basic_plots/mean_psycho_cosine_dist_across_groups_of_link_sentiment.html %}

   <p>
-    The difference in sample means is small, only about <b>0.1</b>, yet the confidence intervals indicate that the gap might be statistically significant.
+    The difference in sample means is small, only about <b>0.1</b>, yet the confidence intervals indicate that the gap might be statistically significant.  <br>
     With a p-value ≤ 0.05, we reject the null hypothesis and conclude that negative interactions occur the most between psychologically more distant communities.
   </p>
   <p>
-    The <b>t-statistic (-75.44)</b> is notably large, far exceeding the stylometric result.
+    The <b>t-statistic (-75.44)</b> is notably large, far exceeding the stylometric result.  <br>
     This reflects a strong statistical signal, but the <b>practical</b> impact remains limited: psychological distance is associated with more negativity, though the effect size is still weak.
   </p>
   <hr>